Li4n0/revsuit/README.md

 #### Multi-client

-RevSuit supports multiple clients, and each client in the connected state receives a push of `flag`, so distributed scanning can be supported.
+As shown above, RevSuit supports multiple clients, and each client in the connected state receives a push of `flag`, so distributed scanning can be supported.

 #### Temporary storage queue